 There is not a typical time for someone to be in counselling – this will depend on what you bring, what you would like to work on and in what depth.
 Short-term Counselling tends to be anything from eight weeks to a year or more.
 We will decide between us how long we think your sessions will last.

-All my fees are detailed on the fee page of the website.
-My fees change each year and depend on where and when we arrange to meet.
+All our fees are detailed on the fee page of the website.
+Our fees are reviewed each year and also depend on where and when we arrange to meet.

 If you have genuine financial difficulty that may exclude you attending therapy, a form of sliding scale exists where fees are negotiated according to what you can comfortably afford.
 If the financial situation should change at any time during therapy, it is assumed that the fee would be re-negotiated.